lwbt/docs-steamdeck-note/steamos.md

 - Tomb Raider 1+2+3
   - Controller mappings: https://www.thekinsie.com/words/tombraider/
   - Been unable to launch Tomb Raider 3 yet

+## Known issues with hardware

+### Monitors with USB-C input work but integrated USB hubs and attached devices don't work

+That is the YMMV part.
+I have two Dell U2720Q.
+One had firmware M2T101 and the other firmware M2T104.
+The latter can be upgraded to newer firmware, the other can apparently not and USB devices are not detected on the device with the older firmware while the newer has no problems and works just fine.

 ## Linux settings and dotfiles